MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/es-modules.md

-# ES modules
+# ES Modules

-As of ES6 (ES2015), JavaScript supports a native module format.
+As of ES6 (ES2015), JavaScript supports a native module format called ES Modules, or ECMAScript Modules.
 This is modern way to do modules in JavaScript.

 This approach uses the `export` and `import` keywords, instead of `require`.